richtastic/ff/src/3DR/wiki/app.md

 =>

-SPORATICALLY BAD POINTS (ERROR) - can be voted out fairly unanumously
+SPORADICALLY BAD POINTS (ERROR) - can be voted out fairly unanumously
 - small groups can be iteritively picked at until they are all removed